AdguardTeam/LegalDocs/adguard-vpn.com/eula.html.md

 4.10.
 You may not use another person’s email address or misrepresent yourself as another person when signing up to create your Account or when logging in to use AdGuard VPN.

 4.11.
-You may not download, install, use the Software or purchase the subscription to the Software if the country in which you reside has restricted or prohibited the use of VPN software, or the country belongs to E.U. or U.S. embargoed countries, or if you are a person to which shipment of the Software is prohibited by the export control laws, rules, regulations, restrictions and national security controls of the European Union, the United States, and other applicable foreign agencies.
+You may not download, install, use, export, re-export, transfer the Software or purchase the subscription to the Software if any of the following occurs:

+(A) the country in which you reside or are established has restricted or prohibited the use of VPN software,

+(B) the country in which you reside or are established belongs to E.U. or U.S. embargoed or sanctioned countries,

+(C) you are a person or a company to which shipment of the Software is prohibited by the export control laws, rules, regulations, restrictions, sanctions, and national security controls of the European Union, the United States, and other applicable foreign agencies,

+(D) you provide direct or indirect access to or otherwise make available the Software to any such person or company.

 4.12.
 In case of violation, we reserve the right to suspend your Account or limit access to AdGuard VPN at our sole discretion.
 Such suspension or access limitation may be implemented by AdGuard VPN instantly and without any notice.
 If your Account has been suspended, you can contact us for further information.